 What makes Ørsted the most sustainable energy company in the world?

-This year, we ranked the second-most sustainable company in the world overall.
-This follows our ranking as the most sustainable company in the world in 2020, making us the first ever energy company to hold the top spot.
+This year, we ranked the seventh-most sustainable company in the world overall.
+In 2020, we were ranked the most sustainable company in the world.

-- our investments, made exclusively in green energy: Ørsted is investing up to $30 billion towards 2025
+- our investments, made exclusively in green energy: Ørsted has a DKK 350 billion renewable energy investment programme for 2020-2027

-- good performance in terms of rate of taxes paid, broad gender diversity, and paid sick leave for employees.
+- our good performance in terms of rate of taxes paid, linking sustainability performance to executive remuneration, paid sick leave for employees, and overall safety performance.

 What is Corporate Knights?